 - With regards to the questionnaire, the attendees did not foresee any major negative impacts for the project and endorsed the idea that a school in the area will have many benefits.
-Nonetheless, they marked the impacts due to noise, waste production and the potential spread of COVID-19 as important whilst all other impacts were not important or neutral.
+Nonetheless, they marked the impacts due to noise, traffic, change of aesthetic and the potential spread of COVID-19 as important whilst all other impacts were not important or neutral.
 The Consultant responded that such potential impacts are mainly limited to the construction phase of the school and can be effectively reduced or mitigated.
-Responsive measures are already considered in the ESMP. - The attendees were grateful for the support of the EU and KfW in creating this programme but requested to consider the opportunity of constructing additional schools in different areas given the overcrowding of existing schools and large demand of schools of various levels. - The Consultant provided the attendees with the phone number and e-mail of the project team to ease communication in case of any grievances, questions and further concerns.
+Responsive measures are already considered in the ESMP. - The attendees were grateful for the support of the EU and KfW in creating such a programme but requested to consider the opportunity of constructing additional schools in different areas given the overcrowding of existing schools and large demand of schools of various levels.